allenai/paper-embedding-public-apis/README.md

 Requirements:

-* Send a flat JSON array where objects have at least attributes for paper_id, title, abstract
+* Send a flat JSON array where objects have the required attributes for paper_id, title, abstract
+* Any additional attributes sent in JSON are ignored
 * Do not send batches of more than 16 papers at a time (you will receive a 422 HTTP response)

 Note that "paper_id" can be any string value and is only used to map to the generated embedding in the result.